CLIMADA-project/climada_python/doc/guide/git_flow.rst

 review.
 This allows for a smooth development of both the code and the science, without compromising the code legacy.

+Scientific publication should, once accepted, be made into a minimal working example and pushed onto the Climada_papers repository.

+Do not forget to update the Jenkins test and the CLIMADA tutorial.

 Release cycle
 -------------